elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ### Reraise

-While we generally avoid using `try/rescue` in Elixir, one situation where we may want to use such constracuts is for observability/monitoring.
+While we generally avoid using `try/rescue` in Elixir, one situation where we may want to use such constructs is for observability/monitoring.
 Imagine you want to log that something went wrong, you could do:

 ```elixir
 try do